 The overall story on HANA never made any sense.
 The research shows there are foundational issues that make SAP’s assertion impossible.
 For one, how can an immature product that is priced higher than a mature product have a lower TCO?
 Before one gets into the calculations, the just first approximation would seem off to anyone experienced in system implementation.”

-Before we go any further, we want to call out one research entity that does a very good job covering SAP.
+Before we go any further, we want to call out one research entity that does an excellent job covering SAP.
 One is Bloor Research, which you can see in this article How to Understanding Bloor Research on HANA.

 The Present Day Rules of IT Research

 The rules of IT research are simple.
-IT analysts (I speak only of those that cover SAP along with other vendors) try to maximize their revenues and profits.
+IT analysts (I speak only of those that cover SAP and other vendors) try to maximize their revenues and profits.
 To do this, they get as much money as they can from vendors.
 This means both the largest vendors have the most money to spend to get the most preferential treatment.
-Further, aside from giving money to analysts to buy better positioning, the larger vendors can afford the best analyst relationship teams.
+Further, aside from giving analysts money to buy better positioning, the larger vendors can afford the best analyst relationship teams.
 Constantly updating analysts, who are often switching positions or leaving the analyst companies, is a lot of work for the software vendors.
 And smaller vendors have less money for doing it.
-The more care and feeding and flattery the vendor can give the analysts, the better your outcome.
-That is some of it is how good the vendor can make the vendor feel about himself or herself.
-That is the sign of respect for their opinion.
+The more care and feeding, and flattery the vendor can give the analysts, the better your outcome.
+That is how good the vendor can make the vendor feel about himself or herself.
+That is a sign of respect for their opinion.

-So, right off the bat, the research entity will censor what they write about the largest vendors.
-And things brings up the question of HANA and its TCO claims.
+So, the research entity will censor what they write about the largest vendors right off the bat.
+And things bring up the question of HANA and its TCO claims.
 The one TCO study that was published happened to be published by Forrester.
 It was paid for by SAP.
 The study is completely unreliable and should be disregarded as it was engineered backward from the desired outcome.
 You can read our analysis in the article How Accurate was Forrester’s TCO Study for SAP HANA.